 Give Nothing to Racism – project information

-This page outlines the Give Nothing to Racism project that the Teaching Council (Council) is currently developing.
+This page outlines the Give Nothing to Racism project that the Teaching Council (Council) is currently developing and which will be launched in early October 2020.

 Purpose of the project